Mabuchi geometry of big cohomology classes with prescribed singularities: Preliminaries on complex analytic spaces

 The problem is local on $X$, so we may assume that $X$ is a closed subspace of a pseudo-convex domain $\Omega$ in $\mathbb{C}^M$ and there is a Kähler form $\omega_{\Omega}$ such that $\omega=\omega_{\Omega}|_X$.
 Now $X\times \Delta\hookrightarrow \Omega\times \Delta$ and the form

-where $\pi_1$, $\pi_2$ are the two projection from $\Omega\times \mathbb{P}^N$ to the two factors. \end{proof} \begin{corollary} Let $X$ be a compact K\"aher space.
+where $\pi_1$, $\pi_2$ are the two projection from $\Omega\times \mathbb{P}^N$ to the two factors. \end{proof} \begin{corollary} Let $X$ be a compact K\"ahler space.
 Let $Y$ be a closed subspace.
 Then $\Bl_Y X$ is a Kähler space. \end{corollary} Here $\Bl_Y X$ is the blowing-up of $X$ with center $Y$.
 For its precise definition, we refer to \cite[Section~VII.2]{GPR94}.

-Recall that we can always resolve singularities of a complex analytic space. \begin{theorem} Let $X$ be a reduced complex analytic space.
+Recall that we can always resolve the singularities of complex analytic spaces. \begin{theorem} Let $X$ be a reduced complex analytic space.
 Then there is a (proper) resolution of singularity $\pi:Y\rightarrow X$ of $X$.
 Moreover, we may assume that $\pi$ is an isomorphism over the non-singular part of $X$. \end{theorem} This theorem was first proved by Aroca--Hironaka--Vicente, see the book \cite{AHV18}.
 Later simplifications are due to Bierstone--Milman, Villamayor and W\l{}odarczyk.
-See \cite{Wlo09} for details and further references.
+See \cite{Wlo09} for the details and further references.

-\begin{corollary} Let $X$ be a reduced compact complex analytic space.
-Then there is a resolution of singularity $\pi:Y\rightarrow X$ such that $Y$ is a compact Kähler manifold. \end{corollary} \begin{proof} Let $p:Z\rightarrow X$ be a resolution.
-By Hironaka's Chow lemma (\cite{Hir75}), $Z$ is dominated (over $X$) by a complex analytic space $W$, which is a sequence of blowing-ups of $X$ with smooth centers.
-By \cref{cor:Bl}, $W$ admits a Kähler form.
-Hence $Z$ admits a Kähler current.
-Hence $Z$ is of Fujiki's class $\mathcal{C}$ (\cite{DP04}).
-In particular, there is a proper bimeromorphic morphism $Y\rightarrow Z$, such that $Y$ is a compact Kähler manifold. \end{proof}
+\begin{corollary} Let $X$ be a reduced compact complex K\"ahler space.
+Then there is a resolution of singularity $\pi:Y\rightarrow X$ such that $Y$ is a compact Kähler manifold. \end{corollary} \begin{proof} This follows from the fact that $X$ admits a projective resolution, see \cite{Wlo09}.
+Here we need the fact that $X$ is compact. \end{proof} It is of interest to know if this corollary still holds if $X$ is not compact, in which case we cannot resolve the singularities of $X$ by sequences of global blowing-ups.

-\begin{remark} I would like to thank Jie Liu for point out that this corollary also follows trivially from the well-known fact that $\pi$ can be taken to be projective. \end{remark}

-In the remaining of this paper, by a resolution of singularity $f:Y\rightarrow X$ of a reduced Kähler space $X$, we always assume that $Y$ is Kähler.
+In the remaining of this paper, by a resolution of singularity $f:Y\rightarrow X$ of a reduced Kähler space $X$, we always assume that $Y$ is a Kähler manifold.